oatkiller/nvim-docker/CONTRIBUTING.md

-# AI-Assisted Plugin Management

-This document outlines the process for adding new Neovim plugins to this configuration, with a focus on leveraging AI assistance for a streamlined workflow.
+# Instructions for contributing

 **Important**: This repository is not a Neovim configuration itself.
-Rather, it is a blueprint and a set of installers (`install_on_mac_osx.sh` and `Dockerfile`) that build a complete, ready-to-use Neovim environment.
-The plugin source code is not stored here; it is cloned during the installation process.
+Rather, it is a blueprint and a set of installers (`install_on_mac_osx.sh`, `install_on_windows.ps1`, `Makefile`, and `Dockerfile`) that build a complete, ready-to-use Neovim environment.
+The sources for plugins is not stored here; it is cloned during the installation process.

 ## Guiding Principles